Rebels, Season 2, Episode 1: The Lost Commanders

 And, importantly, he says this:

 I find it a really interesting little twist here that the writers pull with Rex and Anakin.
-We have Rex, a clone who is literally programmed from birth to turn on the Jedi, choosing to circumvent this programming and remain faithful to his comrades, while meanwhile over at Mustafar Volcanoes National Park, Anakin — a man Rex no doubt admired, fought for, and trusted with his life, a man whose destiny from birth was supposed to be that he’d destroy the Sith — was turning on all of his comrades and loved ones and burning it all to the ground.
+We have Rex, a clone who is literally programmed from birth to turn on the Jedi, circumventing this programming and ultimately remaining faithful to his comrades (Author’s Note: OK, obviously as we’ve since learned Ahsoka had a lot to do with this but still), while meanwhile over at Mustafar Volcanoes National Park, Anakin — a man Rex no doubt admired, fought for, and trusted with his life, a man whose destiny from birth was supposed to be that he’d destroy the Sith — was turning on all of his comrades and loved ones and burning it all to the ground.
 They fight side by side, and ultimately they both reject what they were “made for”, in a way.

 Anyhow, Rex leaves, and Ezra tells Kanan he trusts Rex, although honestly?
 From what we’ve seen of Ezra so far, he’ll trust pretty much ANYONE, including Darth Fucking Maul, so don’t let this one go to your head or anything, Rex.